andfanilo/lyon2/docs/mlops.md

     ```

     - The client should request the `http://server:8000/predict` with the features in the body to get back a class to display.
+    - Add a `README.md` to your project to describe how to clone & run the project.
+        - Normally, I should just need a `docker compose up --build` to build and run the Docker image.

-Good Luck, Have Fun!
+Good Luck, Have Fun :tada:!

 ## 4. Github & CI/CD

-We will push the MLOps images to a Github project so anyone can download them.
+We can push the MLOps images to a Github project so anyone can download them.

 ### a.
 Create a Github repository for your MLOps project